TinderSmart Tehama: Wildfire Readiness

 Cost-Share Vegetation Treatments

-Residents who do not meet eligibility for free Defensible Space Assistance are eligible for our cost-share vegetation treatment program.
-Our cost-share program provides the same services, and provides community access to the RCDTC Equipment Services' chipper, masticator, and other management equipment and operators.
+Residents who are not eligibility for the free Defensible Space Assistance can apply to our Cost-Share vegetation treatment program.
+Our Cost-Share program provides the same services, and provides community access to the RCDTC Equipment Services' chipper, masticator, and other management equipment and operators.
 Landowners meet 25% of the total service cost.
+LImited time offer.
 See full details and apply here.

 Community Chipping Day

 Reduce the fuels, reduce the risk.
 You cut, you stack, we chip.
 A Do-It-Yourself, neighborhood approach for Tehama County residents to create Defensible Space.
 Are you eligible to participate in the FREE roadside Community Chipping Day?
-See full details and apply here.
+Limited time offer.

 The RCDTC is currently implementing the West Tehama Roadside Fuels Treatment Project, a roadside shaded fuel break just west of the Cottonwood Community in Tehama County.
 It is a collaborative effort between the RCDTC, voluntary landowners, and CAL FIRE’s Ishi Conservation Camp to reduce roadside hazardous vegetation.
 The Project focuses on eight secondary roads that influence the Bowman Road corridor to include Starr Drive, Bo Lane, Papas Place, Keeper Lane, Davis Garden Drive, Rory Lane, Brincat Manor Road, and Wildridge Road.